jpb111/jpb111-vhdmedia_sms-zoho-crm-webhook/README.md

 5. Click Create Service
 6. Enter Connection name and Connection link name of your choice
 7. Click Create and Connect
-8. There will be a new page open enter the VHD sms user name and password and click connect.
+8. There will be a new page open enter the given VHD sms account username and password and click connect.
 9. This will create a connection and you will get a message connection created sucessfully.